Centers and Azumaya loci of finite $W$-algebras: Introduction

 In the work of Premet, the ${\bbk}$-algebra $\ct(\ggg,e)$ is obtained from the $\bbc$-algebra $U(\ggg_\bbc,\hat e)$ through ``reduction modulo $p$".
 Hence the characteristic of field ${\bbk}$ must meet the condition that $p\in\Pi(A)$ for some admissible ring $A$ there (see \S\ref{211} for more details), thus sufficiently large.
+In our arguments, some will follow Premet's result.
+So we will assume that the characteristic $p$ of the base field $\bbk$ will be big enough in the present paper.
+In a recent work of Goodwin-Topley \cite{GT}, the authors generalized Premet's work to the case with $p=\text{char}(\bbk)$ satisfying Jantzen's standard hypotheses (dependent on the corresponding reductive algebraic group $G$ of $\ggg$).
+Roughly speaking, Goodwin-Topley's arguments are still valid to the most statements of the present paper.
+For the simplicity, we will do not judge which statements are under less restriction on $p$.

-The main purpose of the present paper is to develop the theory of centers and the associated Azumaya property for the finite $W$-algebra $\ct(\ggg,e)$ in positive characteristic $p$ under some standard hypotheses.
-Our approach is roughly generalizing the classical theory of the centers of the universal enveloping algebra $U(\ggg)$ of a Lie algebra $\ggg$, which was first developed by Veldkamp (see \cite{Ve}, \cite{KW} and \cite{MiRu}); and also applying Brown-Goodearl's arguments in \cite{BGl} on the Azumaya property for the algebras satisfying Auslander-regular and Maculay conditions to the modular finite $W$-algebra case.
+The main purpose of the present paper is to develop the theory of centers and the associated Azumaya property for the finite $W$-algebra $\ct(\ggg,e)$ in positive characteristic $p\gg0$.
+Our approach is to generalize the classical theory of the centers of the universal enveloping algebra $U(\ggg)$ of a Lie algebra $\ggg$, which was first developed by Veldkamp (see \cite{Ve}, \cite{KW} and \cite{MiRu}); and also applying Brown-Goodearl's arguments in \cite{BGl} on the Azumaya property for the algebras satisfying Auslander-regular and Maculay conditions to the modular finite $W$-algebra case.
 We will make a critical use of Premet's results of the centers of complex and modular finite $W$-algebras in \cite{P3}, \cite{Pre3} and \cite{Pre2}, and then of the geometry properties of the Slodowy slices in \cite{Pre1}.
-Let us discuss in more details below.
+Let us introduce the paper as below.